On the images of the Galois representations attached to generic automorphic representations of GSp(4): Cuspidal automorphic representations of

 where $\lambda$ ranges over the finite places of $E$ (together with fixed embeddings $E \hookrightarrow E_{\lambda} \hookrightarrow \overline{E}_{\lambda}$) such that the following properties are satisfied. \begin{enumerate} \item The representation $\rho_{\pi,\lambda}$ is unramified outside $S \cup \{ \ell \}$. \item The representations $\rho_{\pi,\lambda} \vert _{G_{\Q_\ell}}$ are de Rham, and if $\ell \notin S$, they are crystalline. \item The set of Hodge-Tate weights $\HT(\rho_{\pi,\lambda})$ is equal to:

 \item Fix any isomorphism $ \iota : \overline{E}_{\lambda} \simeq \C$ compatible with the inclusion $E \subset \C$.
 Then

 \end{enumerate} \end{theo} \begin{proof} First, from the previous discussion we can lift $\pi$ to a RAESDC automorphic representations $(\Pi,\mu)$ of $\GL(4,\A)$.
-Then we define the compatible system of Galois representation $\rho_{\pi, \lambda}$ associated to $\pi$ as $\rho_{\Pi, \lambda}$ (the compatible system of Galois representations associated to $(\Pi,\mu)$ in Theorem \ref{raesdc}).
+Then we define the compatible system of Galois representations $\rho_{\pi, \lambda}$ associated to $\pi$ as $\rho_{\Pi, \lambda}$ (the compatible system of Galois representations associated to $(\Pi,\mu)$ in Theorem \ref{raesdc}).
+In fact, $\rho_{\pi, \lambda}$ can be also constructed directly from the cohomology of a suitable Siegel threefold (see Theorem I of \cite{we05}).
+As the representations of both constructions have the same Frobenius traces, we can conclude, by the Brauer-Nesbitt theorem, that the representations obtained in both constructions are isomorphic.

 On the other hand, we know that all globally generic cuspidal automorphic representation of $\GSp(4,\A)$ have multiplicity one (see \cite{JS07}).
 Then, from Theorem IV of \cite{we05}, $\rho_{\pi,\lambda}$ takes values in $\GSp(4,\overline{E}_{\lambda})$.
-In fact, $\rho_{\pi, \lambda}$ can be also constructed directly from the cohomology of a suitable Siegel threefold (see Theorem I of \cite{we05}). \end{proof}
+The Hodge-Tate weights, item $iii)$, can be calculated as at the end of Section 4.4 of \cite{Sor}, and the local-global compatibility, item $iv)$, is as in Theorem 3.1 of \cite{mok}. \end{proof}

 \begin{rema} Note that from the property $iv)$ of the previous theorem follows that the conductor of $\rho_{\pi,\lambda}$ is independent of $\lambda$.
 Then, this can be called the \emph{conductor} of the compatible system. \end{rema}